gsoft-inc/wl-squide/docs/guides/setup-msw.md

 ## Try it :rocket:

 Update a page component code to fetch the `/api/character/1` fake API endpoint, then start the application in development mode using the `dev` script.
-You should notice that the data has been fetched from the MSW request handler.
+You should notice that the data has been fetched from the request handler.

 > In Chrome [devtools](https://developer.chrome.com/docs/devtools/), the status code for a successful network call that has been handled by an MSW request handler will be `200 OK (from service worker)`.